DannnyzZ/AI-Model-Custom-Instruction-and-Prompting-Guide-for-Knowledge-and-Code/README.md

 **Description**: A formal instruction set that defines response style, sourcing, accuracy, coding, and knowledge structuring rules.
 Includes SKU and CMA output models to produce responses suitable for learning, investigation, coding, and knowledge-base population.
 When to Use in a Model:
-•	Apply this as a system-level prompt or custom instruction for AI models (e.g., ChatGPT, Gemini, Claude) when responses need to be: o	Accurate, verified, and traceable o	Technically precise and professional o	Structured for learning or knowledge-base ingestion o	Able to generate either brief explanations (SKU) or in-depth theory-to-practice content (CMA)
+- Apply this as a system-level prompt or custom instruction for AI models (e.g., ChatGPT, Gemini, Claude) when responses need to be:
+  - Accurate, verified, and traceable
+  - Technically precise and professional
+  - Structured for learning or knowledge-base ingestion
+  - Able to generate either brief explanations (SKU) or in-depth theory-to-practice content (CMA)

 ~~~
 START OF INSTRUCTIONS